04Raju/StudentManagementSystem/README.md

 Hi, Guys
 This Is my First Java Project

-If any quires just contact me on rajujettappa04@gmail.com
+If  you any quires just contact me on rajujettappa04@gmail.com

 Thanks...